top of page

 Simple, did the job and authentic.

-Then I witnessed raw capitalism after 1989 and saw how ill-prepared we were as a nation for it and how quickly we threw out all that was good in the previous system and fell for the promise that only if we could have more money will be happier.
+Then I witnessed raw capitalism after 1989 and saw how ill-prepared we were as a nation for it and how quickly we threw out all that was good in the previous system and fell for the promise that only if we could have more money would we be happier.
 What a big fat lie that is.

-As a result I don't get impressed by diplomas, certificates and titles.
+I don't get impressed by diplomas, certificates and titles.
 However, I am profoundly impressed and curious about ordinary/authentic humans who embody true knowledge from their own experiences.

 Maybe this is a good place to mention that I had my fair share of trauma, as you do.
 Nothing too dramatic, but enough to leave a mark on my soul and have a quite a few characters in my head such as the people pleaser, perfectionist, control freak, and the deeply sensitive and the victim, to name a few.